 There are four principal types of mobile location data tracking device, and Harris products overlap with two.
 The four types:

 - A “beeper ”attached to a suspect’s vehicle;

 - Continuous signaling (“pinging”) of the suspect’s cell phone, either with the cooperation of the target’s mobile services provider — or independent of the provider by replicating a cell tower.

 - Use of Signaling System 7 (SS7) to find the cell tower nearest to the target in real time; often used under authority of a FISC order to track foreign intelligence operatives offshore.

-- Malware aka “Trojans” that not only track the precise geophysical location of a target’s mobile device, but also have the power to become its master: watching keystrokes; seeing every number or IP address contacted; turning on its microphone, camera or videcam to eavesdrop on conversations in a room or to capture images and videos of the target; see and even change downloaded documents; and issue communications from the device as though they originated from the target himself.
+- Malware aka “Trojans” that augment the precise geophysical location of a target’s mobile device with the power to become its master: watching keystrokes; seeing every number or IP address contacted; turning on its microphone, camera or videcam to eavesdrop on conversations in a room or to capture images and videos of the target; viewing and even changing downloaded documents; and, issuing communications from the device as though they originated from the target himself.